DawnmarieDesJardins/MCW-Building-a-migration-strategy/Whiteboard design session/WDS student guide - Building a migration strategy.md

 1. What criteria of success can you show Contoso that outlines a successful first step to migration?
 2. What is the best practice for choosing a workload to be a part of the first Landing Zone?
-3. Create a PowerPoint presentation that establishes the Business Case.
-This should address all of the customer needs and objections.

 ## Step 3: Present the solution